Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Applications

-In each application, SVM and XGBoost are applied on a feature representation resulting from a basic bag-of-words (BOW) preprocessing procedure and a feature representation based on GloVe word embeddings \citep{Pennington2014}.
-Hence, two types of preprocessing procedures are employed on the raw texts to provide data representation inputs for the conventional models. \begin{enumerate} \item Basic BOW: The texts are tokenized into unigrams.
+Two types of preprocessing procedures are employed on the raw texts to provide data representation inputs for the conventional models SVM and XGBoost:

+{\bfseries\sffamily{1.
+Basic BOW:}} The texts are tokenized into unigrams.
 Punctuation, numbers, and symbols are removed in the Ethos application but kept in the other applications.
 Afterward, the tokens are lowercased and stemmed.
 Then, tokens occurring in less than a tiny share of documents (e.g.~$0.1\%$ in the Ethos application) and more than a large share of documents (e.g.~$33\%$ in the Ethos application) are excluded.
-Finally the entries in the document-feature matrix are weighted such that mere presence (1) vs.~absence (0) of each feature within each document is recorded. \item GloVe Representation: GloVe \citep{Pennington2014} is one of the seminal early word embedding models that learns one word vector representation per term.
-GloVe embeddings are learned via a log-bilinear model operating on the co-occurrence statistics of terms in a web data corpus from CommonCrawl comprising 42 billion tokens \citep{Pennington2014}.
-Here, for each unigram that occurs at least 3 (Ethos, Abortion) or 5 (Toxic) times in the respective corpus, the 300 dimensional GloVe word vector is identified.
-Each document then is represented by the mean over its unigrams' GloVe word vectors.
-Note that due to making use of pretrained feature representations that are not updated during training, GloVe Representation constitutes a transfer learning approach with feature extraction.
-By averaging over the unigrams' word embeddings, the word order, however, is not taken into account. \end{enumerate}
+Finally, the elements in the document-feature matrix are weighted such that the mere presence (1) vs.~absence (0) of each feature within each document is recorded.

+{\bfseries\sffamily{2.
+GloVe Representation:}} For each unigram that occurs at least 3 (Ethos, Abortion) or 5 (Toxic) times in the respective corpus, the 300-dimensional pretrained GloVe word vector is identified \citep{Pennington2014}.\footnote{GloVe embeddings are pretrained based on a web data corpus from CommonCrawl comprising 42 billion tokens \citep[p.~1538]{Pennington2014}.} Each document then is represented by the mean over its unigrams' GloVe word vectors.
+Due to making use of pretrained feature representations that are not updated during training, GloVe Representation constitutes a transfer learning approach with feature extraction.
+By averaging over the unigrams' word embeddings, the word order, however, is not taken into account.